solipsis-project/mizu-documentation/index.md

 Mizu is different from other distributed databases: instead of proactively trying to replicate the entire database on each node, only data that is specifically requested by other users is replicated.
 This makes Mizu more like IPFS but for mutable data: only the data you actually need is on your node.

 For a more in-depth look at what can be done with Mizu, check out [Concepts](./concepts) and [Tutorial](./tutorial).

+To understand the similarities and differences between Mizu and other similar technologies, check out [Comparisons](./comparisons)

 # Use Cases